LEARNAcademy/syllabus/rails_fullstack/wildlife_tracker_challenge.md

 Remember to add the start_date and end_date to what is permitted in your strong parameters method.

 ## Stretch Challenges
-**Note**:  All of these stories should include the proper RSpec model specs, and the controllers should be tested using Controller specs.
+**Note**:  All of these stories should include the proper RSpec tests.
+Validations will require specs in `spec/models`, and the controller method will require specs in `spec/requests`.

 - **Story**: As the consumer of the API, I want to see validation errors if a sighting doesn't include: latitude, longitude, or a date.
 - **Story**: As the consumer of the API, I want to see validation errors if an animal doesn't include a common name, or a latin name.